Tesla Stock Plunges After Elon Musk Smokes Weed During Joe Rogan Podcast

 Two weeks later, Musk backpedaled on those claims.
 Elon explained in an August 25 blog post that he decided to keep Tesla public after meeting with investors and the company’s board of directors.

-“It’s apparent that most of Tesla’s existing shareholders believe we are better off as a public company,” Musk wrote on a blog post.
+“It’s apparent that most of Tesla’s existing shareholders believe we are better off as a public company,” Musk wrote in a blog post.
 “Although the majority of shareholders I spoke to said they would remain with Tesla if we went private, the sentiment, in a nutshell, was “please don’t do this.”

 Musk underscored, “That said, my belief that there is more than enough funding to take Tesla private was reinforced during this process.”